MarcusHoltz/marcusholtz.github.io/_posts/2023-08-31-using-LUKS-to-encrypt-your-linux-laptop.md

 Well, I'm not Secret Agent 86.
 No government actor is after my collection of sweet memes.
 I just dont want my stuff getting out there if someone grabs my laptop and it ends up at a pawn shop.

+Besides, TPM can be beat by hitting enter every 15ms, and Secure Boot can be beat by Ventoy (uses a Microsoft signed cert that's on basically every motherbord).

 # New Laptop that needs disk encryption